Men and Women Look and Age Differently: Rejuvenation SHOULD be Gender Specific!

 It is very important to understand these crucial differences and aesthetic goals in masculine and feminine faces.
 Most unnatural results come from failing to consider gender or by relying on excessive tension on the skin to achieve lift.
 This does not work and leaves the patient with a distorted face and poor quality, visible scars.

 Our facelift patients stay with us overnight in our hotel-like Extended Care Unit, under our full supervision.
 We remove the bulky dressing and place you in a Velcro chin strap for neck compression.
 You’ll be able to go home with a drain tube that stays in place for 4-5 days.
 Then your sutures will be removed at around 7 days following the facelift.
 Our goal is to have you confidently be able to go out in public within two weeks.
+We answer more facelift questions in this blog post.
 When eyelid surgery (upper or lower blepharoplasty) is added, your recovery and desire to be out and about may take a little longer, about another week.
 We allow our patients to begin physical activity at 2-3 weeks.
-You may experience some swelling, particularly in the cheeks and area under the chin, for up to two months.
+You may experience some swelling, particularly in the cheeks and the area under the chin, for up to two months.

 For more facelift before and after photos click here!